-US, South Korea to resume military exercises after Winter Olympics end
+US, South Korea to resume military exercises after Winter Olympics

 The diplomatic breakthrough followed the first face-to-face meetings between representatives from North and South Korea in more than two years, held at the heavily fortified Demilitarized Zone between the two countries.

 Earlier this month, North Korean state media hailed the talks as "brilliant" for "national reunification."
-Both countries are still technically at war having never signed a peace treaty following the end of hostilities in 1953.
+Both countries are still technically at war, having never signed a peace treaty following the end of hostilities in 1953.